Mothercare UK lines up administrators placing 2,500 jobs at risk

 The children’s retailer, which has 79 UK stores, said it will file a notice of intent to appoint administrators for the UK business later on Monday.

-Mothercare Ireland is a separately owned entity and as such is unaffected by the trading results of the UK group.
+Mothercare Ireland is a separately owned entity and as such, its 14 stores are unaffected by the announcement relating to the UK group.
+The Irish entity, a family run business which has been trading here for 26 years, will “continue to trade as normal”, its managing director, Jonathan Ward, said.

 Mothercare UK slumped to a £36.9 million (€42.7 million) loss in the financial year to March, as it has struggled amid a period of turmoil for high street retailers.